oroinc/documentation/backend/setup/upgrade-to-new-version.rst

            - your changes to ``src/AppKernel.php`` file are merged to the new file.
            - your changes to ``src/`` folder are merged and it contains the custom files.
            - your changes to ``composer.json`` file are merged to the new file.
+           - your changes to ``packages.json`` file are merged to the new file.
            - your changes to configuration files in ``config/`` folder are merged to the new files.

    .. code-block:: none